-Django vs. PHP: Who Will win the Battle of Backend Dominance?
+Django vs. PHP: Who Will win the Battle of Backend Dominance in 2023?

 When it comes to developing websites or apps, organizations seek two principal skill sets, as pointed out in this tweet.